Medically reviewed by Drugs.com. Last updated on Jul 28, 2019.

 Documentation of allergenic cross-reactivity for amphetamines is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

 Narcolepsy (off-label use): Oral: 20 to 60 mg administered within 1 hour of awakening (Mitler 1993).
 Additional data may be necessary to further define the role of methamphetamine in this condition.

-ADHD: Oral: Children ≥6 years: Initial: 5 mg 1-2 times daily; may increase by 5 mg increments at weekly intervals until optimum response is achieved; usual effective dose range: 20-25 mg daily in 1 or 2 divided doses
+Children ≥6 years and Adolescents: Oral: Initial: 5 mg once or twice daily; may increase by 5 mg increments in weekly intervals until optimum response is achieved; usual effective daily dose: 20 to 25 mg/day; dose may be divided twice daily.

 Acebrophylline: May enhance the stimulatory effect of CNS Stimulants.
 Avoid combination

 Alkalinizing Agents: May decrease the excretion of Amphetamines.
 Management: Consider alternatives to using amphetamines and alkalinizing agents in combination.
 If these agents must be used together, patients should be monitored closely for excessive amphetamine effects.
 Consider therapy modification

 Amifampridine: Agents With Seizure Threshold Lowering Potential may enhance the neuroexcitatory and/or seizure-potentiating effect of Amifampridine.
 Monitor therapy

 Ammonium Chloride: May decrease the serum concentration of Amphetamines.
 This effect is likely due to an enhanced excretion of amphetamines in the urine.
 Monitor therapy

 Antacids: May decrease the excretion of Amphetamines.
 Monitor therapy